twknab/gear_list_MEVN/README.md

 ### TODO

+- [HIGH] Replace other success dialog and failure dialogs with new components (DialogSuccess and DialogFailure)
 - Add a "Congratulations message" when all itmes are completed and visually change a bit to look more "done"
 - Add reset button to easily reset a list -- maybe add a confirmation modal as a "blocker" to confirm and prevent accidental reset